Weber Grill Brush Recall — 3.2 Million Units

 • Model 6494

-These brushes were sold at major retailers nationwide including Lowe's, The Home Depot, Ace Hardware, Target, Amazon, and Weber's own website from 2011 through 2026.
-They were also widely resold on platforms like eBay.
-The brushes were manufactured in China and Cambodia and imported by Weber-Stephen Products LLC (Palatine, Illinois).
+These brushes were sold at major retailers nationwide including Lowe's, The Home Depot, Ace Hardware, Target, Amazon, and Weber's own website from 2011 through 2026, and were also widely resold on platforms like eBay.
+The brushes were manufactured in China and Cambodia and imported by Weber-Stephen Products LLC of Palatine, Illinois.

 How Do I Find Class Action Settlements?